Shedding New Light on Wet AMD Therapy

 - Intuitive operator interface

 The IRay System is designed to deliver three overlapping X-ray beams to the macula, each 4 mm in diameter.
 The beams are directed into the eye while the patient sits comfortably in a chair, with the head positioned on a chin rest.
-The entire procedure takes about 20 minutes and the patient can go home after the appropriate post- treatment evaluations are made.
-The actual treatment time is approximately four minutes.
+The procedure requires only topical anesthetic.

 Principles of Radiation Treatment for Wet AMD